Proposed Saint Elmo Vanadium Project

 Environment Protection and Biodiversity Conservation Act 1999 (Commonwealth)

 On 6 September 2017, the Department of the Environment and Energy determined the proposed project to be a controlled action (EPBC 2017/8007) under the Commonwealth Environment Protection and Biodiversity Conservation Act 1999.
 The controlling provisions are sections 18 and 18A (Listed threatened species and communities).
 The proposed project will be assessed under the Bilateral Agreement between the Australian and Queensland Governments (section 45 of the EPBC Act) using the EIS prepared under the EP Act.
+A request to vary the proposal dated 6 December 2019 was made by the proponent to include the OWSF and associated pipeline.
+The Department of the Environment and Energy accepted the variation to the proposal on 7 January 2020.

 Public notification of the EIS